 Back to the events of 1619.
 How did this group of Africans get to Jamestown?
 They were most likely captured in Angola.
 Portuguese slave traders bought them.
 Then English pirates, sailing a captured Dutch man of war, took the Africans as plunder.
 (Only technically the “Dutch ship” of your American history class.)
 The pirates then took the Africans to Virginia and traded them for food.

 How much of this sounds to you like the Africans were there voluntarily?
 Is it likely that they spoke enough English to enter into a meaningful agreement of indenture?
 How many choices do you think they had, and do you think anybody asked them what they wanted?
 I think any reasonable person would consider them enslaved.

 Five years later, in 1624, Virginia took its first census, and noted the presence of a couple with a young son: “Antoney Negro and Isabell Negro.”
-The census did not identify them with surnames, or by occupation, but only the color of their skin, a condition that would likely determine their fate and that of their descendants for centuries.
+The census did not identify them with surnames, or by occupation, but only the color of their skin.
+Their skin color would likely determine their fate and that of their descendants for centuries.
 That is another difference between slavery and indenture.

 I don’t think the color of George Duncan’s skin was what brought him his wealth or his honored status.
 My part of the family certainly didn’t inherit his wealth, or any land in Virginia.
 But here’s the difference for my family: we did inherit his skin color.
 That means we have had for centuries many opportunities, many possibilities that his “Negros” and their descendants have not.

 I know what further reading I’m going to do–explore my connections to people whose ancestors my ancestors held as slaves.
 If you think your ancestors were slaveholders, you might want to do that, too.